travetto/travetto/module/rest/README.md

 Currently [`Asset-Rest`](https://github.com/travetto/travetto/tree/master/module/asset-rest) is implemented in this fashion, as well as [`Auth-Rest`](https://github.com/travetto/travetto/tree/master/module/auth-rest).

-## Context Support
+## Async Context Support
-[`Context`](https://github.com/travetto/travetto/tree/master/module/context) provides support for automatically injecting an async context into every request.
+[`AsyncContext`](https://github.com/travetto/travetto/tree/master/module/context) provides support for automatically injecting an async context into every request.
 The context management is provided via an `Interceptor` and is transparent to the programmer.

 **Code: Showing contextual support for Routes**
 ```typescript